 For instance, a report compiled by Art Business Today published way back in 2003, has ‘abstract art’ at number 4, and ‘nudes’ at number 10.
 Yet, if you submitted those subjects to an art licensing company they would probably reject them as uncommercial.

 So it’s tempting to use the bestselling and trending art sales on sites such as Etsy and Fine Art America as your guide, but again you’ll have a problem.

 The bestselling art will be from those artists who know how to market their work successfully.
 That’s why you will find so much mediocrity outselling better artwork.
 Current trends. can catch you out.

 My favorite ‘secret recipe’ is to search calendars for subjects.
 Think about it.
 Calendars are usually bought as gifts around Christmas and given to people who will delight in the subject.

+N.B.
 Don’t forget that it will always be a variable list.
-Things go in and out of fashion so some subjects will be cashing in on a fad.
+Things go in and out of fashion so some subjects will be exploiting a fad.

 Getting a reliable list is not too hard: